Siberian tiger: Attacks on humans

 In an incident at the San Francisco Zoo in December 2007, a tiger escaped and killed a visitor, and injured two others.
-The animal was shot by the police.
+The police shot the animal.
 The zoo was widely criticized for maintaining only a 12.5 ft fence around the tiger enclosure, while the international standard is 16 ft.
 The zoo subsequently erected a taller barrier topped by an electric fence.
 One of the victims admitted to taunting the animal.

 Zookeepers in Anhui province and the cities of Shanghai and Shenzhen were attacked and killed in 2010.
 In January 2011, a tiger attacked and killed a tour bus driver at a breeding park in Heilongjiang province.
 Park officials reported that the bus driver violated safety guidelines by leaving the vehicle to check on the condition of the bus.
 In September 2013, a tiger mauled a zookeeper to death at a zoo in western Germany after the worker forgot to lock a cage door during feeding time.
-In July 2020, a female tiger attacked and killed a 55-year-old zookeeper at the Zürich Zoo in Switzerland.
+In July 2020, a female tiger attacked and killed a 55-year-old zookeeper at the Zürich Zoo.